-- Interface The electronic resource interface should be user-friendly, easy to navigate and intuitive.
-User-friendly resources often include such features as online tutorials, introductory screens, navigation aids and context-sensitive help and personalisation options such as subscribing to feeds/e-mail alerts, save search history etc. The screen design should be easy to read and follow and consideration should be given to the similarity of the resource interface to others already in use and with which users are already familiar. - Search and retrieval The resource should offer a powerful, flexible and userfriendly search engine.
+- Interface The e-resource interface should be user-friendly, easy to navigate and intuitive.
+User-friendly resources often include such features as online tutorials, introductory screens, navigation aids and context-sensitive help and personalisation options such as subscribing to feeds/e-mail alerts, save search history etc. The screen design should be easy to read and follow and consideration should be given to the similarity of the resource interface to others already in use and with which users are already.
+Multi-lingual interfaces are desirable for libraries with a multi-lingual community. - Search and retrieval The resource should offer a powerful, flexible and user-friendly search engine.
 Common features might include keyword and Boolean searching, full-text searching, truncation, browsing (index and title), relevancy ranking, thesaurus and search history.
 Consideration needs to be given to how the search engine works and how issues such as transliteration and diacritics are managed.
 These are explored in more detail below.